 Note: the 70" model has a VA panel, and will likely have a better contrast ratio.

-The LG UK6570PUB does not have a local dimming feature.
+The TV does not have a local dimming feature.
 The above video is provided for reference only.

 The LG UK6570 has good peak brightness in SDR.
 The brightness hardly changes at all with different content, which is great.
 The real scene brightness is a bit dimmer due to the TV's uniformity.